MarieCrappe/GreatResources/README.md

 - **The GitHub guide to master Markdown**, simple and super useful : https://guides.github.com/features/mastering-markdown/

+- **How to resolve conflicts with git** : https://help.github.com/articles/resolving-a-merge-conflict-using-the-command-line/

 ### Command Line
 - **Learn Enough Command Line to Be Dangerous** by Michael Hartl : https://www.learnenough.com/command-line-tutorial A tutorial introduction to the Unix command line